Ragwort Facts

-Ragwort and meat an expert opinion
+Ragwort and meat some expert opinions

 The following is a quote taken from another website, the reference to which is below.
 It is by by Dr Peter Cheeke of Animal Sciences Department Oregon State University a leading researcher into Ragwort.
 In the USA ragwort has become a problem because like many species released into a foreign ecology it is not controlled by its natural predators and diseases.
 This is not the case in the UK where it is a native and natural part of the ecosystem.

-The PA [ pyrroldizine alkaloids] are not accumulated in the tissues; it is the damage that is cumulative.
+The PA [ pyrrolizidine alkaloids] are not accumulated in the tissues; it is the damage that is cumulative.
 The damage is confined to the liver, which in an animal with ragwort toxicity would be shrunken and fibrotic.
 The carcass would likely be condemned because of the liver damage.
 In sheep which had consumed ragwort but did not show obvious liver damage, there would be no residues of PA in the meat.
 The PA are metabolized in the liver, and excreted as conjugates in the urine.
 Small amounts of pyrrole bound to DNA in the liver would not be measurable.
 Thus in my judgement there is no concern whatsoever about possible human toxicity from consumption of meat from sheep which had consumed ragwort.

 Reference http://forages.oregonstate.edu/main.cfm?PageID=230&topic=Animals